Table of Contents

 {

-// QPS limit exceeded, some end users may randomly experience localization failures (overall tracking quality degradation)
+// QPS limit exceeded.
+Some end - users may fail to localize randomly (overall tracking quality decreases)

-// Generally need to pay to increase QPS limit to ensure tracking quality under current user volume
+// Usually, you need to pay to increase the QPS limit to ensure the tracking quality for the current number of users

 }